Bridge2Hyku/Bridge2Hyku.github.io/pages/migration.md

     * This may include individuals or groups that create policy, have technical administrative control over the repository, etc.
 * What system interactions and dependencies exist around digital collections?
     * For example, the ILS pulls digital collection data from an API, etc.

 ### Digital Library Analysis

 Making a full assessment of your digital library content, including the types of resources included and the condition of your metadata gives you an overall view of the condition of your digital library and reveals the type of pre-work you may need to plan for before migrating.

 This analysis is typically most useful when compiled collection by collection, and formatted in such a way to enable visualization of patterns and needs across collections.
 This exercise also helps identify collections that may be simplest for testing and those that are most challenging.

 Overall information that is useful to collect:

-* Number of digital collections to be migrated (Free text)
+* Number of digital collections to be migrated
-* Number of digital objects to be migrated (Free text)
+* Number of digital objects to be migrated
-* Total size (TB) of digital objects to be migrated (Free text)
+* Total size (TB) of digital objects to be migrated

 ### Content Analysis